kristus123/coding-challenge-alien-radar-discovery-thingaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa/README.md

 I have been working in a windows environment (I prefer linux).
 It will probably work fine in other environments as well (though i have not tested).

+## A word on defensive programming
+There is not much validation to check if x > y or whether values are as expected when passed around.
+The pragmatic solution has been to not focus on this.

+if i were to take external input into my domain/project i would think otherwise. an Anti-Corruption layer is a pretty cool concept for this.

 ## setup
 ```shell